We accept cash, credit card, and Care Credit.

 WHEN WILL MY NEW PUPPY/KITTEN NEED TO BE VACCINATED?

 Pets should start vaccinations at 6 weeks of age.
 They will need to return at 9, 12, and 16 weeks of age for boosters.
 This may vary somewhat depending on your and your pet’s lifestyles.
 We also follow CDC guidelines for deworming pets to prevent transmission of parasites to the humans in your family.
 We also believe that heartworm preventative should be started at 6 weeks of age, whether the pet is a puppy or kitten.
 As important as the vaccines themselves is the social interaction your pet receives while at our clinic.
 We work hard to establish a comfortable environment and relationship with your pet so they learn that the vet’s office isn’t a scary place.

 At this time, surgeries are performed on Tuesday and Wednesday.

 MY PET IS HAVING SURGERY TOMORROW.
 WHAT DO I NEED TO DO?

 We will have already made sure your pet is up-to-date on vaccinations and will have performed a full physical to be sure your pet can handle the surgery.
 Your pet should be fasting for at least 8 hours before your check-in appointment.
 The pet should not have water after midnight.
 A responsible adult over the age of 18 must bring the pet for check-in.
 Once the procedure is completed, a technician will call you to let you know your pet’s status.
 Some procedures are day surgeries, while others require an overnight stay so we can continue to monitor the pet’s recovery.
-Please download these detailed instructions to ensure your pet has the safest experience.
+We will send you detailed instructions to ensure your pet has the safest experience.
 We also offer check-in the afternoon before the surgery at no additional cost.
 Your pet will stay overnight with us and be ready for surgery in the morning without you having to worry about proper feeding and watering.